Protein Rich Foods for High Satiety Weight Loss

 Protein Rich Fish and Seafood

-These protein-rich seafood options will help you pack more protein into your limited energy budget.
+Protein-rich seafood options to help pack more protein into your limited energy budget include:

 • cod – 87%